 RTI International Maternity and Paternity Leave Policies

-RTI International offers 20 weeks of paid maternity leave, 0 weeks of unpaid maternity leave, 12 weeks of paid paternity leave and 8 weeks of unpaid paternity leave.
+RTI International offers 0 weeks of paid maternity leave and 32 weeks of unpaid maternity leave.
 This information is based on anonymous tips submitted by employees.

 Nonprofit: Research Maternity and Paternity Leave